Enfoid/Production/static/artwork/README.txt

-default public artwork for sharing and websites
+default public artwork for sharing and websites.